Parasites in horses: symptoms, treatment and prevention

 It is important to regularly examine your horse's feces and consult a veterinarian if worm infestation is suspected.
 Your veterinarian can perform a fecal examination to determine if and what type of worms are present and give you appropriate deworming recommendations.

-5. What can you feed your horse against worms?
+What can you feed your horse for worms?

 There are no specific foods that can directly help a horse against worm infestation.
 The best way to control worm infestations is regular worming and good management to reduce the likelihood of infection.